DRS vs. Tactical Asset Allocation — Strategy Comparison Series

 - The curved gold line represents the return profile of our hedged equity position, that is, our buy-and-hold position in the market combined with the protective elements of our hedge.

 - The gold line lags the S&P 500 in up markets but is still upward sloping.
-In down markets the hedged equity position’s losses flatten out as the S&P 500 continue to drop.
+In down markets, the hedged equity position’s losses flatten out as the S&P 500 continues to drop.